HEALTH: Alzheimer’s Blood Test

 HEALTH: Changes to the Affordable Care Act (ACA)

-President Trump has signed an executive order that makes some changes to the
+TOPIC: President Trump has signed an executive order that makes some changes to the

 Affordable Care Act, also known as Obamacare.
 What changed with the president’s order and